awsdocs/amazon-redshift-developer-guide/doc_source/CONVERT_TIMEZONE.md

 select pg_timezone_abbrevs();
 ```

-See a list of each at [Appendix: Time zone names and abbreviations](appendix-timezone-names.md)\.
+For more information, see [Appendix: Time zone names and abbreviations](appendix-timezone-names.md)\.

 ### Using a time zone name<a name="CONVERT_TIMEZONE-using-name"></a>